plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Symmetrical Dirichlet($a$,$b$,$c$,$d$) distributions

 Like Beta distributions, Dirichlet distributions are symmetrical if all parameters are equal.

-Use your new R function, which I've arbitrarily (but appropriately!) named "Dirichlet", to explore a series of symmetrical Dirichlet distributions:
+:large_blue_diamond: Use your new R function, which I've arbitrarily (but appropriately!) named "Dirichlet", to explore a series of symmetrical Dirichlet distributions:

     > Dirichlet(1,1,1,1)
     > Dirichlet(100,100,100,100)